natebarney/damon-the-rocket-jockey/README.md

 * [Python 3](https://www.python.org/) (for generating dependency files)
 * [GNU Make](https://www.gnu.org/software/make/)

-Once these are installed (and vailable on your shell's search path), you can build the game by navigating to the repository root and issuing the command:
+Once these are installed (and available on your shell's search path), you can build the game by navigating to the repository root and issuing the command:

 ```